MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   22. MicrosoftPassportHelper 클래스에서 GetPassportAuthenticationMessageAsync 메서드의 RequestSignAsync 메서드를 호출합니다.
+-   22. In the MicrosoftPassportHelper class call the RequestSignAsync method from the GetPassportAuthenticationMessageAsync method.

     ```cs
     public static async Task<bool> GetPassportAuthenticationMessageAsync(UserAccount account)